 Is Bavarian Roast pork difficult to cook?

-Here in Bavaria, the pork shoulder is used to make this type of roast.
+• Pork: Here in Bavaria, the pork shoulder is used to make this type of roast.
 This is a nicely marbled piece of meat with a good covering of fat (keeps the meat juicy) and skin which crisps up to perfect crackling in the oven.
-Outside of Germany, I’d recommend asking your local butcher for this cut of meat for best results.

-I’ve included approximate cooking times for the pork in the recipe below, but I’d highly recommend a digital thermometer.
-They are inexpensive and useful in loads of recipes.
+I’ve included approximate cooking times for the pork in the recipe below, but I’d highly using recommend an instant read digital thermometer.

-Traditionally, Bavarian Roast Pork is served with potato dumplings (kartoffelknödel), but it is perfectly delicious with potato salad, pasta, mashed potatoes of just some good sliced bread.
-It is lovely served with sauerkraut or coleslaw or simply a crisp green salad.
+Traditionally, Bavarian Roast Pork is served with German potato dumplings (kartoffelknödel), but it is perfectly delicious with potato salad, mashed potatoes of just some good quality crusty bread.

 Even in the warmer weather, we love a roast for Sunday lunch or dinner, with the aroma of a slow-cooked meal wafting through the house and making everyone hungry!
 You can check out some more of my favourite roasts by clicking here.